Estimated reading time: 5 minutes

 Introduction of the fire ant

 Last but not least, the electric ant or little fire ant is another main threat.
-The little fire ant is a small ant that’s native to Central and South America.
-It has spread to parts of Africa, North America, Puerto Rico, Israel, Cuba and some islands in the Pacific.
-New Caledonia, the home of the crested gecko, is one of the Pacific Island group where the little fire ants have sadly spread to.
+The little fire ant is a small ant native to Central and South America.
+However, it has spread to parts of Africa, North America, Puerto Rico, Israel, Cuba, and some islands in the Pacific.
+New Caledonia, the home of the crested gecko, is one of the Pacific Island groups where the little fire ants have sadly spread to.

-They’re an invading ant species that prey on native insects such as anthropods.
+They’re an invading ant species that prey on native insects like anthropods.
 This is bad news since the crested gecko diet in the wild consists of fruits and insects.

-The fire ants are also known to attack crested geckos both hatchlings and adult ones.
+The fire ants also attack crested geckos, both hatchlings and adult ones.
 The ants swarm upon the geckos and have a nasty sting that can lead to blindness.

 Illegal collection and trafficking